Build a testbench

 • The second option is to recompile the project and then run the simulation.
 This is done by clicking the Relaunch Simulation button.
 This will not close the simulation window, but it will recompile the project and start the simulation.

 • The third option is to close the simulation window and use the Run simulation option from the Flow Navigator.
 This will recompile the project and start the simulation.
 This is needed when project simulation parameters are changed after the build was created or when the block design is changed manually.
-When the simulation seed is hard coded, this option must be used.
+When the simulation seed is changed or randomized, and you want to rerun the simulation with an updated seed value, this is the option that must be used.

 Opening a testbench